12/15/2025

-Budgeting Strategies for Leaders: Maximize Title III Funding To Support Emergent Bilinguals
+Budgeting Strategies for Leaders: The Basics of Title III Funding to Support Multilingual Learners

-Emergent Bilinguals, who now make up more than 10% of the United States public school population, come to the classroom with varying degrees of English language proficiency.
-According to Lexia® Chief Learning Officer Dr. Liz Brooke’s white paper, “Understanding the Unique Instructional Needs of Emergent Bilinguals,” these students require specific instructional strategies, all rooted in the science of reading, to become successful readers, including:
+Multilingual learners, who now make up more than 10% of the U.S. public school population, come to the classroom with varying degrees of English language proficiency.
+According to Lexia® Chief Learning Officer Dr. Liz Brooke’s white paper, “Understanding the Unique Instructional Needs of Emergent Bilinguals,” to become successful readers, these students require specific instructional strategies rooted in the science of reading.
+These strategies include:

 Explicit and intensive instruction in phonological awareness and phonics to develop decoding skills